-Learning, Teachers' Expectations, Teachers' expertise, planning and strategies, Equality and diversity, Teaching of RWCM - Reading, writing, communications & maths.
-Assessment.
-Marking, homework, reports to parents.
+Learning, Teachers' Expectations, Teachers' expertise, planning and strategies, Equality and diversity, Teaching of RWCM - Reading, writing, communications & maths, Assessment, Marking, homework, reports to parents.

-- Increased consistency in marking. questioning and feedback over the past three years. - A rigorous monitoring and evaluation programme ensures that teaching results in all students making good progress.
-On the rare occasion where under-performance exists, a support package is put in place to rapidly address concerns (currently only one member of staff). - Subject knowledge e.g. Lead Practitioners/Master Teachers and specialist staff in front of almost all classes - recruitment of high- quality staff.
-Teacher training - grow our own. - There is a bespoke, valued programme of CPD for all staff which runs throughout the year in response to monitoring and evaluation.
-CPD is a great strength of the school and was highlighted by our bronze award by the Teacher Development Trust and our LLP.

-- Excellent subject/syllabus knowledge and Year 11 students feel very well prepared for examinations. - Students can articulate how they have become better learners in most subjects. - All departments have developed a Mastery approach in Year 7, and we have introduced classroom voices in Year 7.
+- Increased consistency in questioning, feedback and use of retrieval practice and spaced learning over the past three years. - A rigorous monitoring and evaluation programme ensures that teaching results in all students making good progress.
+On the rare occasion where underperformance exists, a support package is put in place to rapidly address concerns - Subject knowledge e.g. Lead Practitioners and specialist staff in front of almost all classes recruitment of high- quality staff.
+Teacher training grow our own. - There is a bespoke, valued programme of CPD for all staff which runs throughout the year in response to monitoring and evaluation.
+CPD is a great strength of the school and was highlighted by our Silver award by the Teacher Development Trust and being asked to be the Andover hub for the LEARN teaching school alliance - Excellent subject/syllabus knowledge and Year 11 students feel very well prepared for examinations. - Students can articulate how they have become better learners in most subjects. - A Curriculum working group has been set up to explore the three Is.
+Intent, Implementation and Impact.
+A new feedback and assessment policy in place.

-- To further improve the quality of planning, feedback and questioning (Department Planning sessions Calendared). - Ensure that teachers consistently use assessment information to plan learning that provides high levels of challenge for all students. - Focus our CPD on improving the quality of teaching and learning, and outcomes for Middle Attaining students esp Boys, Disadvantaged and SEND with support (K) students (Attachment aware roll out). - Ensure that assessment in all lessons. and over time, is used systematically to shape the learning to ensure outstanding progress. - Ensure all home learning is challenging and deepens students understanding.

-- We will continue our work on embedding literacy (Oracy)/numeracy across the curriculum to ensure it becomes everyday practice. - Continue the significant task of planning for new specifications across GCSE including developing memory, revision techniques and extended written answers. - Deliver Teaching for Recall strategy: Specify knowledge requirements; establish daily, weekly, monthly review.
+- To further improve the quality of planning, feedback and questioning, (Department Planning sessions Calendared) - Ensure that teachers consistently use assessment information to plan learning that provides high levels of challenge for all students. - Focus our CPD on improving the quality of teaching and learning, and outcomes for Boys, HPA students, Disadvantaged and SEND with support (K) students (Attachment aware roll out) - Ensure that assessment in all lessons, and over time, is used systematically to shape the learning to ensure outstanding progress. - Ensure all homework is challenging and deepens students understanding. - We will continue our work on embedding literacy/ numeracy across the curriculum to ensure it becomes everyday practice. - Continue the significant task of planning for new specifications across GCSE including developing memory, revision techniques and extended written answers. - Further Deliver Teaching for Recall strategy: Specify knowledge requirements; establish daily, weekly, monthly review.
 Teachers will plan for this through low-stakes testing to recap current and prior learning and through planning learning activities.